San Diego County is named for San Diego Bay, which was named for Saint Didacus of Alcala which in Spanish is “Diago de Alcala”.

 Contractor: Charles Hoskins

 Description: The building faces east and is a ten story steel, pink colored concrete and glass structure.
+The building is located on landscaped grounds on the wst side of the center of San Diego.
 The east front has a projecting central section with arched entrance on the first story.
 Behind is a tower rising another six stories with flat roof line.
 The red colored tile roof is hipped.
 There are north and south wings forming an “H” shape.
 An addition was constructed in 1958 and another addition was constructed in 1974.
 The building was constructed as the Civic Center and in 1964, the County acquired ownership of the building.

 Note: The cost of construction was $1,730,474 of which the Federal Emergency Public Works Fund contributed $989,528.